Publisher and Distributor of Music

 by the classical, jazz, pop, rock, R & B and film composer

-A full concert of Dr. Rector’s works was presented by University of St. Thomas in Houston, TX, where Dr. Rector’s string quartet S.q 2 (S dot q 2) was performed by the Enso String Quartet and two of his jazz pieces, Legend and Dancing Dare, were performed by the Tom Borling Quartet.
-Excerpts of two short films Dr. Rector wrote, directed, produced and scored, The Contest and The Stairwell, were also shown.
+A full concert of Dr. Solomon’s works was presented by University of St. Thomas in Houston, TX, where Dr. Solomon’s string quartet S.q 2 (S dot q 2) was performed by the Enso String Quartet and two of his jazz pieces, Legend and Dancing Dare, were performed by the Tom Borling Quartet.
+Excerpts of two short films Dr. Solomon wrote, directed, produced and scored, The Contest and The Stairwell, were also shown.

 Text and Media may not be reproduced without written permission.

 All Audio and Video elements are property of the respective owners - Used with permission.